sieve-community/examples/audio_enhancement/README.md

 # Audio Enhancement

 Try passing in a noisy audio file and see the difference.
-The app first tries to remove background noise and then passes it into a number model that upsamples that audio to improve its quality.
+There are 3 different filter types you can try out:
+* `speech` - Upsamples audio and makes speech sound clearer
+* `noise` - Dampens background noise from audio
+* `all` - Removes background noise and upsamples the audio